 American football is a beautiful and complicated sport.
-Broadcasting football as part of the audio team is also quite complex relative to other sports but is so fulfilling when done correctly.
+Broadcasting football as part of the audio team is also quite complex relative to other sports but is fulfilling when done correctly.
 One particularity of American Football broadcasting is the parabolic microphone dishes on the sideline.

 Why Are Parabolic Microphone Dishes Used In Football?
 Parabolic microphone dishes are used in American Football broadcasting to capture the sound of the players and the football.
 Parabolic mic operators move along the sideline, typically following the line of scrimmage and point the long-ranging mic toward the action to capture the sound of the play.

 In this article, we’ll take a closer look at what parabolic microphones are and their role in American Football broadcasting.

 A parabolic microphone is a type of microphone system that includes a parabolic dish and a small omnidirectional microphone.
 Although the microphone is omnidirectional, the system itself is highly directional and long-range.

 Parabolic microphones are generally carried by an operator and therefore have handles.
 Depending on the size of the dish, the handles could be designed in various ergonomic ways.

 As we’ve discussed, a parabolic microphone system is made of 2 key components:

 - A small omnidirectional microphone: this is the transducer that converts incoming sound waves into audio signals.
 It is placed at a focal point (the centre of the imaginary sphere).
 This microphone points toward the middle of the dish.